Table of Contents

-Here are things you may need related to debt settlement negotiations:
+Here are things to consider during debt settlement negotiations:

 - The circumstances causing the debtor to default on their obligation

-- An appropriate opening offer and your bottom line number
+- An appropriate opening lump sum offer and your bottom line number

 - The broader terms and conditions of the settlement agreement